Forecasting gives you the ability to run funnel simulations, and learn whether your funnel will work!

 If your ROI is greater than or equal to 1, you're at least breaking even and/or making money with your funnel.

-If you have any questions or need further clarification with forecasting, remember to reach out to our support team anytime by clicking the support icon in the bottom-right corner of your dashboard, we are always ready to assist you!
+If you have any questions or need further clarification, remember to reach out to our support team anytime by emailing us at email@example.com!